Osun State

 In the pre-colonial period, the area that is now Osun State was split up between various Western Yoruba states with some states being town-based as others were part of larger empires like the Oyo Empire.
 From 1877 to 1893, Western Yoruba states fought the Kiriji War alongside other Eastern Yoruba groups against Eastern Yoruba groups; the war ended in a British-brokered stalemate before the area was colonized and incorporated into the British Southern Nigeria Protectorate which later merged into British Nigeria in 1914.
 After independence in 1960, the area of now-Osun was a part of the post-independence Western Region until 1967 when the region was split and the area became part of the Western State.
 In 1976, the Western State was split and the state's west became Oyo State.
 Fifteen years later, Oyo State's east was broken off to form Osun State.

-Economically, Osun State is largely based around agriculture, mainly of cocoa, cassava, millet, maize, potato and yam crops.
+Economically, Osun State is largely based around agriculture, mainly of cocoa, cassava, millet, cashew, banana, maize, potato and yam crops.
 Other key industries are services, especially in urban areas, along with artisanal mining and livestock herding.
 Osun is home to several of Nigeria's most famous landmarks, including the campus of Obafemi Awolowo University, one of Nigeria's pre-eminent institutions of higher learning.
 The university is located in the ancient town of Ile-Ifẹ, an important early center of political and religious development for Yoruba culture.
-Other important cities and towns include the ancient kingdom-capitals of Ila Orangun, Iragbiji, Ada, Ikirun, Oke-Ila Orangun, Ipetu-Ijesha, Ijebu-Jesa, Erin Oke, Ipetumodu, Ede, Iwo, Ejigbo, Ibokun, Ode-Omu, Otan Ayegbaju, Ifetedo, Esa-Oke, Ilesa, Okuku, Otan-Ile and Igbajo.
+Other important cities and towns include the ancient kingdom-capitals of Ila Orangun, Iragbiji, Ada, Ikirun, Oke-Ila Orangun, Ipetu-Ijesha, Ijebu-Jesa, Erin Oke, Ipetumodu, Ede, Ilobu,Iwo, Ejigbo, Ibokun, Ode-Omu, Otan Ayegbaju, Ifetedo, Esa-Oke, Ilesa, Okuku, Otan-Ile and Igbajo.
 Osun State is additionally noted for having the second highest literacy rate in the country.